PenelopeKing/DSC180A-Project1/README.md

 Alternatively, you can also create a conda environment by running: `conda env create -f environment.yml`

 #### Building and Benchmarking Models
-Examples of how to implement and benchmark the models for the 3 datasets can be found in their respective .ipynb notebooks: GAT.ipynb, GCN.ipynb, GPS.ipynb, and GIN.ipynb.
+Examples of how to implement and benchmark the models for the 4 datasets can be found in their respective .ipynb notebooks: GAT.ipynb, GCN.ipynb, GPS.ipynb,  GIN.ipynb, and long_range.ipynb.
 Seeing how GAT and GCN compare across differing layer depths can be seen at GCN_vs_GAT_layers.ipynb.

 ##  File Descriptions